 Tottenham Hotspur vs Aston Villa Predictions

-- Aston Villa have won eight of their opening 12 league matches
+- Aston Villa have won their last four matches

 Featured Matches